mikeeq/mbp-fedora/README.md

 - efibootmgr write command freezes Mac (it's executed in Anaconda during `Install bootloader...` step) - nvram is blocked from writing

+  - since MacOS Catalina EFI is blocked even from reading, so access to EFI is blocked via adding `efi=noruntime` to kernel args

 ```
 efibootmgr --c -w -L Fedora /d /dev/nvme0n1 -p 3 -l \EFI\fedora\shimx64.efi
 ```

-  - since MacOS Catalina EFI is blocked even from reading, so access to EFI is blocked via adding `efi=noruntime` to kernel args
+- `ctrl+x` is not working in GRUB, so if you are trying to change kernel parameters - start your OS by clicking `ctrl+shift+f10` on external keyborad

 ## Docs